emsesp/docs/docs/Special-Functions.md

 ## Remote Thermostats

 Modern thermostats can use the outdoor temperature to calculate the appropriate boiler flow temperature.
-A single thermostat placed inside the boiler can do this for different heating circuits, however is slow and inaccurate.
-If a room thermostat measures that the actual temperature is much lower it should raise the flowtemp to a much higher value until the temperature is reached.
-This is called "outdoorcontrolled" with "room influence" but requires a hardware remote thermostat present in the room.
-EMS-ESP can simulate a remote thermostat by calling `thermostat/hc<x>/control` and setting the temperature and other dhw settings via `thermostat/hcx/remotetemp`.
-This will also send the settings on to the master thermostat.
+A single thermostat placed inside the boiler can do this for different heating circuits, however it is slow and inaccurate.
+If a room thermostat measures that the actual temperature is much lower it should raise the flowtemp to a much higher value until the correct temperature is reached.
+This is called "outdoorcontrolled" with "room influence" and typically requires a physical remote thermostat present in the room.
+EMS-ESP can simulate such a remote thermostat.
+This is done by setting the Master thermostat's Control Device (`thermostat/hc<x>/control`) and sending the temperature and optionally humidity via `thermostat/hcx/remotetemp` and `thermostat/hcx/remotehum`.
+This will then send the values on to the master thermostat.

 For a master thermostat of type RC30/RC35 an RC20 is emulated.
-For the RC3x0/BC400 you have to choose the control first to RC200 or RC100H.
-For a Junkers/Bosch FW120 and similar an FB10 is emulated.
+For the BC400 the options are RC100, RC100H and RT800.
+For a Junkers/Bosch FW120 and similar an FB10 or FB100 are emulated.
+And for RC100/RC200/RC3x0 you can use choose to emulate a RC100, RC200 or a RC100H.

 To activate the Remote Thermostat feature follow these steps:

-- set `thermostat/hc<x>/control` to the right Remote thermostat you want to control
+- set `thermostat/hc<x>/control` (or Room Control in the WebUI) to the remote thermostat you want to control
 - send `thermostat/hc<x>/remotetemp` with your desired temperature.
-Optionally for an RC100H send `thermostat/hc<x>/remotehum` with a value
+Optionally for an RC100H send `thermostat/hc<x>/remotehum` with a value for the humidity

 EMS-ESP will search for the master thermostat and create a new thermostat with entities for room temperature and optionally humidity.
-The values will be automatically updated and synchronized with the master thermostat.
+These values will automatically be updated and synchronized with the master thermostat.

 To stop the function, follow these steps:

 - send `thermostat/hc<x>/remotetemp` with a value of `-1`
-- set `thermostat/hc<x>/control` to the master thermostat (e.g. RC35/RC300/FW120...)
+- set `thermostat/hc<x>/control` back to the master thermostat model type

 The remote thermostat will remain in the EMS-ESP device dashboard but will have no entities.

-Note, if the control is set to `roomthermostat` and the first `remotetemp` is not set within a minute, the master thermostat will likely show an error message.
+Note, if the control is set to `roomthermostat` and the first temperature value for `remotetemp` is not sent within a minute, the master thermostat will likely show an error message.

 <!-- prettier-ignore -->
 !!! warning "Disclaimer"